 The ban on salary questions during a job interview

 In late January 2017, Philadelphia’s mayor signed a provision that prohibits employers in the city from asking job applicants about their previous salary wages.
 Over the summer of 2016, Massachusetts passed a similar law state-wide.
 The goal of these provisions is to decrease the wage gap between women and men.
 Lawmakers’ theory is that if women are paid less than men simply because they are women and if hiring personnel have no wage history upon which to base salary offers, the offers to men and women will begin to equalize.
 According to figures reported by the Census Bureau, women are paid 79 cents for every dollar that men earn.
 State legislatures in New Jersey and Pennsylvania also have bills pending on this matter.

 To ask or not to ask

 The new laws emerging in the northeast part of the country banning questions about salary histories have not yet been legally challenged.
 First Amendment free speech protection issues may arise and be weighed against equal pay arguments.
 For now, in South Carolina, employers may continue to ask questions regarding salary history in job interviews.
 However, the question may not be fair game for long and may create equal pay liability for businesses.
-For guidance on ensuring your employees are compensated fairly and without bias and for assistance crafting interview questions that stay within the limits of the law, contact an experienced employment law attorney at Gignilliat, Savitz and Bettis, LLP.
+For guidance on ensuring your employees are compensated fairly and without bias and for assistance crafting interview questions that stay within the limits of the law, contact experienced employment lawyers at Gignilliat, Savitz, and Bettis, LLP.